IBM/CognitiveConcierge/README.md

     <img src="http://i.imgur.com/jJyeXoD.png" width="500">

-7. Note: Watson may take a few minutes to train the conversation workspace uploaded.
+7. Note: Watson may take a few minutes to train based on the conversation workspace you uploaded.
 Check if Watson is finished training by clicking the conversation workspace, then Dialog, and then the chat icon in the upper right hand corner.

     <img src="http://i.imgur.com/uoKXz3G.png" width="500">

-    This is also how you can 'Try out the conversation and test your bot.'
+    This is also how you can try out the conversation and test your bot.

     <img src="http://i.imgur.com/9682joc.png" width="500">